Mapping the Podcast Ecosystem with the Structured Podcast Research Corpus: Descriptive Overview

 \section{Descriptive Overview}

 Figure \ref{fig:durationCatHost} summarizes statistics of our podcast dataset regarding length, hosting, and categories.
-We find that the median podcast length is 30 minutes, with approximately 80 percent of podcasts lasting one hour or less.
+We find a median podcast length of 30 minutes, with approximately 80 percent of podcasts lasting one hour or less.
 Our data also show that podcast hosting is highly centralized, with \texttt{anchor.fm} (owned by Spotify) hosting nearly 6 times the number of podcasts as SoundCloud, the next largest host.
-Whereas podcasts began and continue to be a space for independent creators, this centralization is inline with prior work regarding the medium's evolution as a source for corporate profit and mass-media communications \cite{Baldini2015TheA}.
+This centralization is in line with prior work regarding the medium's evolution as a source for corporate profit and mass media communications \cite{bonini.2015.second}.
 Finally, podcast creators can assign their podcasts to a number of categories.
-We find that \textsc{Religion} is by far the most popular category (in terms of episodes), followed by \textsc{Society}, \textsc{Education}, \textsc{Business}, \textsc{Sports}, and \textsc{News}.
+We find that \textsc{Religion} is by far the largest category, followed by \textsc{Society}, \textsc{Education}, \textsc{Business}, \textsc{Sports}, and \textsc{News}.